Boy, 8, permanently disabled in crash caused by 11-time drink-driver

 Police noted Stringfellow's comment at the scene, "Well that's the next two years of my life f****d".

 Judge Tomlinson said it showed "extreme selfishness".
-But thankfully - once the full enormity of the harm he caused to the boy and other consequences of his actions had been brought home to him - Stringfellow had since expressed proper and suitable remorse.
+But thankfully - once the full enormity of the harm he caused to the boy and other consequences of his actions had been brought home to him - Stringfellow had since expressed proper and suitable remorse, he said.

-Stringfellow himself has a two-year-old with significant health issues and realised he had now brought that on someone else.
+Stringfellow himself has a 2-year-old child with significant health issues and realised he had now brought that on someone else.

 In a victim impact statement, the boy's mother described the time her son was in hospital as "extremely traumatic" not only for her but for the boy's brother, who was extremely distressed.